jonathanwilsonami/OR568_ML_Project/README.md

 # Loading the larger data
 # WARNING!!!!
 # The function will download the full file locally ~1 GB compressed for 1 year
-# When you load data into a data frame DO NOT load the whole thing in memory.
-# The function uses lazy loading.
+# When you load data into a data frame understand what you are loading into memory.
+The function uses lazy loading.
 You should filter on the data you need not
 # all the data.
 There are over 100 features in the dataset.
 We don't need
 # them all.
 big_data_flights_2019 <- load_flight_data(file_name="flights_canonical_2019.parquet")